PipedreamHQ/docs/docs/notebook/destinations/s3/README.md

 ## S3 Bucket Policy

-In order for us to deliver objects to your S3 bucket, you need to modify the [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) for your target bucket, allowing Pipedream to upload objects.
+In order for us to deliver objects to your S3 bucket, you need to modify the [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) for your target bucket to allow Pipedream to upload objects.

-The bucket policy below provides the minimum set of permissions necessary for Pipedream to deliver objects to your S3 bucket.
-We use the [Multipart Upload API](https://docs.aws.amazon.com/AmazonS3/latest/dev/uploadobjusingmpu.html) to upload objects to S3, and need the [necessary permissions](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuAndPermissions.html).

 **Replace `[your bucket name]` with the name of your bucket** near the bottom of the policy.